RedMser/godot-fluent-translation/README.md

 If you are a developer and wish to build this extension yourself (e.g. to use a specific Godot version), go to [BUILDING](./BUILDING.md) to learn more about your choices.

-Releases are currently only available for **Windows**, but other platforms can be self-compiled.

 This extension can be downloaded in two different versions, each with their own benefits and downsides:

 ### Default